mehmetkocer/Daily-Currency-Rate/README.md

 ## CI/CD Pipeline

 The project uses GitHub Actions for CI/CD, defined in `.github/workflows/ci_cd.yml`.
+The pipeline is configured to automatically build the Docker image and run tests.
+Deployment job definitions for development and production environments are included as a demonstration of deployment practices but are currently **disabled** in the workflow.

-The pipeline automates building, testing, and deploying the application.
-It includes the following jobs:
+The pipeline includes the following jobs:

 *   **Build Job (`build`):**
     *   Builds the Docker image for the Python application.